sklarcorp/data-style-guide/README.md

 * A Double-Ended instrument will have sizes reflected in this field separated by a slash (e.g. 21 / 22 or #9 / #10)
  * [90-4921, Hank Uterine Dilator](http://www.sklarcorp.com/catalogsearch/result/?q=90-4921&order=teir_level&dir=asc)
  * [49-2985, Schluger Scaler](http://www.sklarcorp.com/schluger-scaler.html)
-* There should be a space before and after the slashes as specified in the [General Rules & Guidelines Section]((#general-rules--guidelines))
+* There should be a space before and after the slashes as specified in the [General Rules & Guidelines](#general-rules--guidelines)
 * French measurements are reflected here
 * French measurements are reflected by a whole number followed by the word "French" spelled out with a capital "F"
 * For French measurements there should be a space between the number and the word "French"